 PROVIDENCE, RI, August 6, 2018 – A new itinerary cruises from Edinburgh next spring on a 12-day exploration into the frozen north.
 From the Highlands to the High Arctic, Jun 3-14, 2019, passes over the Arctic Circle while crossing three seas and exploring islands representing three countries.

-This cruise and the one that immediately precedes it (British Isles: Legendary History & Wild Nature May 22-June 3, 2019) represents aregional first for Poseidon Expeditions (https://poseidonexpeditions.com/), the go-to company for Arctic and Antarctic cruises.
+This cruise and the one that immediately precedes it (British Isles: Legendary History & Wild Nature) represents aregional first for Poseidon Expeditions (https://poseidonexpeditions.com/), the go-to company for Arctic and Antarctic cruises.
 Poseidon Expeditions’ focus is on the geography, flora and fauna inhabiting the ocean landscapes through which they pass.
 Islands that have been inhabited for thousands of years offer opportunities for passengers to muse about life in Neolithic and Viking days.

 If booked by Nov.
 1, 2018, guests receive Early Bird discounts of up to 15 percent.
 A per person double, suite accommodation rate, with discount, is from $5,396; a per person triple rate, with discount, is $4,136.
 Guests travel on the recently refurbished 114-passenger Sea Spirit.